Yes, this is the Marvel you’re thinking of.

 Upload via PhakeNam

-The block was 90 minutes long in some markets, and featured airings of Dino-Riders (which was a cool toyline whose series never caught on – my brother had Dino-Riders toys, and I believe we watched the cartoon too), with Robo-Cop (yes, an animated version of an ultra violent movie little kids weren’t exactly allowed to watch back then – we saw the cartoon, and I’m pretty sure the original movie) as the second show in the block.
+The block was 90 minutes long in some markets, and featured airings of Dino-Riders (which was a cool toyline whose series never caught on), with Robo-Cop (yes, an animated version of an ultra violent movie little kids weren’t exactly allowed to watch back then – we saw the cartoon, and I’m pretty sure the original movie) as the second show in the block.

 Upload via PanBiscuit